-The Certificate in Health Care Informatics prepares students to understand, analyze and evaluate information technology used to perform administrative and clinical tasks within a health care organization.
+Health care organizations employ a vast and complex array of information systems.
+To utilize and maintain these systems, health care organizations need knowledgeable and skilled employees.
+The Certificate in Health Care Informatics prepares you to understand, analyze and evaluate information technology that is used to perform the administrative and clinical tasks within a health care organization.

-This Certificate can be completed in an online format and provides a basic foundation in health care informatics.
-It is offered as a cooperative program between the College of Health Sciences Department of Health Informatics and Administration, Health Care Administration and Health Care Informatics Programs and the UWM School of Information Studies, Information Resources Program.
+The Certificate is offered as a cooperative program between the College of Health Sciences Health Care Administration and Health Care Informatics Programs and the UWM School of Information Studies Information Science & Technology Program.

 Why choose us?